SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 ## Get Started

 Let's start by creating a brand new .NET Core webapi project.
-If you're using Visual Studio, choose `File > New > Project`

 # [Visual Studio](#tab/visual-studio)

+Select "Create a new project".
+(If Visual Studio is already open, choose `File > New > Project`.)
+![vs-get-started]

-![vs-new-proj] Choose ASP.NET Core Web Application from the default templates.
+Choose "ASP.NET Core Web Application" from the default templates.
+![vs-new-proj]

-![vs-name-proj] The default project name WebApplication1 will be used throughout, but you can rename.
+The default project name WebApplication1 will be used throughout, but you can rename.
+![vs-name-proj]

-![vs-create-proj] Choose an application type of API, everything else can keep its default value.|
+Choose an application type of API, everything else can keep its default value.
+![vs-create-proj]

 # [.NET CLI](#tab/dotnet-cli)